Sage-Bionetworks/portalsDocs/_articles/uploading_in_bulk.md

 ## Editing in Bulk

-You can edit files in bulk by changing the values in the manifest and pushing it up to Synapse using the `syncToSynapse` function.
+You can modify values in the manifest and re-upload it to Synapse using `syncToSynapse` to edit files in bulk.
 The manifest allows you to modify everything: file path, provenance, annotations, and versions.
-If you only want to update the file annotations, we recommend using our [File Views]({{ site.baseurl }}{% link _articles/views.md %}) feature.
-However, updating annotations is still possible using the manifest.
-If only updating annotations and the files have not changed, adding the manifest column `forceVersion` with the value of `False` for each row will stop `syncToSynapse` from uploading new versions of the files.
+If the files have not changed and you only want to update the file annotations, add a column called **forceVersion** to the manifest with the value **False** for each row.
+This will stop `syncToSynapse` from uploading new versions of the files.

+You can also update annotations using [File Views]({{ site.baseurl }}{% link _articles/views.md %}).

 Please note that you cannot move things with a manifest.
 If the parentId is changed, it will create a copy and the file will exist in two different locations.